How to Store Acorns?

 If you plan to use your acorns for cooking, you may also want to consider vacuum sealing them to extend their shelf life even further.

 Storing acorns for planting later is different from saving them for consumption.
-In this case, you want to ensure you are only getting good acorns.
-We’ve already covered tips for collecting acorns that are likely to be viable and fruitful.
+In this case, you want to ensure you only get good acorns.
+We’ve already covered tips for foraging acorns that are likely to be viable and fruitful.
 That blog post will be a great addition to your research.

 After making sure you only have viable acorns and that they are correctly sorted, follow one of the following storage methods.

 Start by removing the caps; they should twist off easily when the acorns are ripe.
 Rinse all of the acorns in lukewarm water.
-You can add a drop of bleach to disinfect the acorns if you are concerned about mold growth.
+If you are concerned about mold growth, you can add a drop of bleach to disinfect the acorns.

 Allow the newly washed acorns to air dry on a towel.
 Once they are dried, pack them into plastic zip-lock bags.

 Place the acorns in the refrigerator until you are ready to plant them.
-Generally, the limit on keeping acorns viable in the fridge is three to six months.
+Generally, the limit to keeping acorns in the fridge is three to six months.
 Be sure to check periodically for any signs of mold.

-If your acorns develop mold, you can rinse them off before returning them to the refrigerator in a dry bag.
+If your acorns develop mold, you can rinse them off.
+After that, return them to the refrigerator in a dry bag.

 Look out for premature germination